 Quick Specs Comparison

-Sources: Official manufacturer websites and verified product listings as of 2026
+Sources: Official manufacturer websites and verified product listings checked May 2026.
+Prices and specifications can change.

 Why This Model Stands Out